Ditch your hot stinky full face for one of our top three picks for the best ventilated full-face mountain bike helmets

 The DBX 4.0 is a little heavier than both the Stage and the Proframe, at 850g (medium) which is the only real disadvantage of the helmet.
 It is still lighter than your standard downhill helmet, but given the DBX 4.0 is targeted at the enduro rider, it is a bit heavier than you would expect.

 The padding inside the helmet is a little burlier than the Stage and Proframe, which makes it feel quite secure when it is on your head.
 However, the close fit means the breathability is compromised when your sprinting, or when the heart rate is getting up towards the maximum.
 One very clever feature of the DBX is the removable mouthpiece, which can be taken out for climbs or pedalling and reinstalled to keep out the dust and mud.

 The DBX 4.0 features Leatt’s anti-rotational technology, Turbine 360.
 The turbines are small blue circular rubberized pads, which sit inside the helmet against the rider’s head and spin and squash under impact to reduce energy from angular and linear impacts.
 The technology has rated highly in safety ratings and reviews, and actually provide a bit more cushioning inside the helmet, making it very comfortable.

 All three of the helmets reviewed above are exceptional lids in terms of safety, comfort and ventilation.
 These helmets are not your full-on downhill helmets- although the Leatt DBX 4.0 is pretty close- but are more directed at the enduro rider or someone wanting a little more safety without the weight and difficulties of a full downhill helmet.

-If you are looking for an open face, rather than a downhill helmet for the hot weather rides, check out these helmets if you are a sweaty rider!
+See here if you are looking for a well ventilated open face helmet, rather than a downhill helmet for the hot weather rides, or check out these helmets if you are a sweaty rider!
 Or, if you are looking for a low profile helmet then check out our top 10 low profile helmets.